Post a design to Dribbble with Screens

 Upload your saved image to Dribbble, knowing exactly how it will look on the site

-Grabbing pictures from a web page with Dimensions
+Dimensions: Grabbing pictures from a web page

 xScope is great for taking screen grabs or snagging images that can't be dragged out of the browser window to your desktop (like on Flickr).
 Here's how we do it: